MicrosoftDocs/iis-docs/iis/extensions/advanced-logging-module/advanced-logging-for-iis-client-logging.md

     - **c-starttime**.
 The client resets to a new location using the Seek function.
 This field as specified above suggests the time in the video where playback started.
     - **startupTime**.
 Seeking may cause the client buffer to be filled again, so we reset this value.
     - **x-duration**.
 The duration is reset to **0** when **c-starttime** changes.
 - **Stop**.
 Client progressive download and playback stopped.
 However, the session (**c-playerid** GUID) isn't invalidated.
-Restarting playback will start from 0 offset again and at that point, the following fields will continue to be cumulative:
+Restarting playback will start from 0 offset again and at that point the following fields will continue to be cumulative:

     - **c-starttime**.
 Resets to **0**.
     - **startupTime**.
 Calculated again.